$G$-torsors on perfectoid spaces: G -torsors for rigid groups G on adic spaces

-\begin{Definition} By a rigid analytic group variety, or just \textbf{rigid group}, we mean a group object $G$ in the category of adic spaces locally of topologically finite type over $\Spa(K,K^+)$. \end{Definition} We refer to \cite[\S1.2-1.3]{Fargues-groupes-analytiques} for some background on rigid groups, some of which we recall below.
-Rigid groups have been studied primarily in the commutative case, e.g.\ in \cite{Lutkebohmert_structure_of_bounded}, but we do not assume $G$ to be commutative.
-We therefore write the group operation multiplicatively as $m:G\times G\to G$, and write $1\in G$ for the identity.
-As before, we freely identify $G$ with its associated $v$-sheaf over $K$.
-This is harmless in characteristic $0$ due to: \begin{Lemma}[{\cite[Proposition 1]{Fargues-groupes-analytiques}}] Any rigid group $G$ is smooth.
-Moreover, there is a rigid open subspace $1\in U\subseteq G$ for which there is an isomorphism $U\isomarrow \B^d$ of rigid spaces. \end{Lemma} \begin{Example} \begin{enumerate} \item For any algebraic group $G$ over $\Spec(K)$, we get an associated rigid analytic group by analytification.
+\begin{Example} \leavevmode \begin{enumerate} \item For any algebraic group $G$ over $\Spec(K)$, we get an associated rigid analytic group by analytification.
 Again, we often identify $G$ with its analytification as well as with the associated $v$-sheaf.
-If $G$ is affine, then the latter can explicitly be described in terms of the algebraic group as being the sheaf $G(\O)$ on $\Perf_K$ sending $(R,R^+)\mapsto G(R)$.
+If $G$ is affine, then the latter can explicitly be described in terms of the algebraic group as being the sheaf $G(\O)$ on $\Perf_K$ sending $(R,R^+)$ to $G(R)$.
 We are particularly interested in the case $G=\GL_n$.
 If $G$ is not affine, the description of the $v$-sheaf is still true after sheafification.

 Two examples that we use frequently throughout are $G=\G_a$, which is the rigid affine line with its additive structure and represents $\O$, as well as $G=\G_m$, which is the rigid affine line punctured at the origin with its multiplicative structure and represents $\O^\times$.